top of page

 The Pattern: New Tools Trigger Old Reflexes

-That moment taught me something important: sometimes resistance isn’t about the tool at all—it’s about refusing the evidence the tool makes visible.
+Sometimes resistance isn't about the tool at all — it's about refusing the evidence the tool makes visible.

 The Terrain Lesson: Seeing Is Not the Same as Reading